-We continue the 2018 tutorial series where we’re concentrating on the organ as a means of choral accompaniment.
-In this series church choral music was chosen to illustrate the accompaniment of various parts of the liturgy and to highlight some well-known anthems.
-Jonathan Kingston plays the organ and is accompanied by four professional singers — Emily Armour, Elspeth Marrow, Joseph Thompson and Jack Lawrence-Jones.
-You can find out more about the singers, the series and the recording sessions involved in our earlier “Behind the Scenes” blog post.
+For our 2018 tutorial series we’re concentrating on the organ as a means of choral accompaniment.
+Church choral music was chosen to illustrate the accompaniment of various parts of the liturgy and to highlight some well-known anthems.
+The setting for these recordings, St Mary’s, Chalgrove, is a beautiful medieval church stunningly restored in 2015.

 Magnificat in B minor – T. Tertius Noble